wesley-jones/ros-prompt/ros_prompt/models/README.md

-echo "Place your LLM models here (not tracked by git)." > models/README.md
+Place your LLM models here (not tracked by git).